fanglingsu/vimb/man.md

   directory for configuration data.

 −v, −−version
-: Print build and version information.
+: Print build and version information and then quit.

+−−bug-info
+: Prints information about used libraries for bug reports and then quit.

 ## MODES
 {:#MODES}